-When you have a substance abuse problem, you may be wondering how to stop addictions by rewiring your brain.
+When you have a substance use disorder problem, you may be wondering how to stop addictions by rewiring your brain.
 Just like how drugs and alcohol can alter your brain chemistry, you can halt or reverse the process through various forms of treatment.

 Is there a cure-all for addiction?

 However, it is essential to know that not all treatments will be effective for the same individual.
 Addiction is a complex brain disease that affects the person not just on a physical level, but also their mental, emotional, and relational states.
 Substance use disorder (SUD) has particular criteria, but each individual along with their triggers and co-occurring conditions are unique.

 The underlying principle of most ‘brain training’ approaches on how to overcome addictions target these following facets of substance use disorder:

 - The individual’s internal state: Thoughts evoke feelings, and feelings can control behavior.
 The main idea of rewiring the brain for sobriety is to capture triggers at the thought-level so that it won’t escalate into feelings that fuel behavior.
 Thus, it is important to maintain the wellness of an individual’s internal state to make sure that they won’t respond to addiction cravings in an unwanted manner.

 - External modifications: Just as how having a stable internal state is essential, having some external changes may also contribute to brain rewiring.
 Alterations in the environment such as avoiding location triggers, having a community of support, and pursuing fulfilling interests can also influence thoughts and feelings.